 Children begin with parents in the church service and then leave after a brief Kids' Talk when the adult teaching time takes place.
-Children and Youth return to be with their parents for Holy Communion.
+Children return to be with their parents for Holy Communion.

 Playgroup is for babies to pre-schoolers with their mother/father or carers.
 The programme is balanced and covers the following area:

 Physically: with toys, games and other indoor activities

 Intellectually: by drawing, colouring, using puzzles or creative "art"

 Spiritually: with a story, song, child's prayer or theme activity

 Cost $5 per session per family

 The Playgroup is provided in a safe caring environment and will also provide opportunities to meet and make friends with other parents.

 Please note playgroup does not meet during school holidays